mengxu98/Bioinformatics_resources_collection/papers/README.md

     Note:
     - Using ```pip install -r requirements.txt``` to get all the dependencies
-    - please shut down the proxy service when using this script!
+    - Please shut down the `proxy` service when using this script!

-If you encounter any problems while using the script, please issue on GitHub.
+    - If you encounter any problems while using the script, please issue on GitHub.